Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Introduction

-The GW signal from a GB is almost monochromatic and persists for the entire LISA mission.
-Since EMRI harmonics evolve slowly over time, certain combinations of strong GB signals can resemble EMRI and bias parameter estimation, and we explore this possibility here.
+GW signals from a vast majority of GBs are almost monochromatic and persist for the entire LISA mission.
+Since EMRI harmonics evolve slowly over time, certain combinations of strong GB signals can resemble an EMRI and bias parameter estimation, and we explore this possibility here.
+We note that a handful of potentially detectable binaries can be eccentric~\cite{Willems:2007xe, Kremer:2018tzm} and may further accentuate the EMRI-GB confusion problem.
+However, such sources are not included in Sangria and are therefore neglected here.

 Previous theoretical work~\cite{Racine:2007gv} suggested that the superposition of unresolved GBs would likely effectively form a Gaussian background for EMRI searches, with only small non-Gaussian corrections, but this has not been tested with simulated data.
 The main result of this paper is that strong GB sources can indeed mimic EMRI signals, leading to severe parameter estimation biases and false detections.
 We confirm that the unresolved (and weak) GB component of the Galaxy does not affect EMRI parameter estimation.

 Throughout the paper, we use geometrical units $c=G=1$ and Planck 2018 cosmological parameters~\cite{Planck:2018vyg} for redshift calculations.

 This paper is structured as follows.
 In Section~\ref{sec:Model}, we discuss the signal model, the dataset, and the methods used in this work.
 Then, in Section~\ref{sec:Results}, we present the results of Bayesian inference of the EMRI parameters and address the problem of false detection of EMRI.
 Finally, in Section~\ref{Sec:Discussion}, we summarize our main results.